calhoward/calhoward.github.io/_posts/2022-04-28-Installing_openMAINT_Debian11.md

 To continue, we will assume you have already installed a fresh copy of [Debian 11 "Bullseye" (stable)](https://www.debian.org/releases/stable/) running [openssh-server](https://packages.debian.org/bullseye/openssh-server) (or your preferred SSH server of choice), with root access enabled.
 A desktop environment is not required to set up an openMAINT server.

+Follow [my guide](https://calhoward.com/2022-04-28-Installing_Debian11) on installing Debian 11 if you're unsure of how to get a Debian system up and running.
+Also, follow my [other guide](https://calhoward.com/2022-04-28-Installing_openssh-server_Debian11) on installing and setting up a SSH server if you're unsure of how to do that.

 Once the above requirements are satisfied and you are able to remotely connect to your Debian server, continue to the next step.

 ## Updating the system